-Recently, in the health and wellness world, hemp has been a very popular poster child for any number of health benefits that it offers.
+Recently, in the health and wellness world, hemp has been a very popular poster child for any number of benefits that it offers.
 This is particularly true for the CBD that is extracted from it.
 Without question, CBD is somewhat of a wonder supplement and has achieved its popularity because it is safe, natural, and non-addictive.

 Understandably then, because hemp is the plant that CBD is sourced from, hemp has received a lot of positive attention lately.
 In truth, however, hemp has been around for ages and has always played an important and beneficial role in our world – even when we may not have realized it.